Epidurality/NeoFly-Tools/README.md

 ### Goods Optimizer:
 This tool is to help optimize your trading in NeoFly.
 It analyzes your Plane's weight, fuel, and payload, and determines which goods are able to be traded between your Departure (where the Plane currently is) and your Destination (as determined by the destination of your chosen mission).
 1. In the Goods Optmizer tab, double-click a Plane from your Hangar.
 Refresh the Hangar if any changes are made to your Planes in Neofly: this tool does not automatically update any fields.
 Any changed information must be refreshed to be shown correctly.
-2. Once a Plane is chosen, the "Viable Missions with Markets" and "Trade Missions Available" will populate.
+2. Once a Plane is chosen, you'll see a list of NeoFly missions and a list of Trade/Transit missions.
 If no missions appear, make sure that you have searched for missions and the market at your departure ICAO in Neofly, and have searched markets for arrival ICAOs.
+Markets have a refresh interval; even if you've previously searched a market, it's possible that you need to refresh the market (search it again in NeoFly) to display it in the tool.
 3. Double-clicking a mission (or trade mission) will auto-populate the Mission Weight and Arrival ICAO.
-It will also show you the available goods which the Departure is selling and the Arrival is buying (Suitable Market Goods).
-In the Optimum Trades view, quantities will be shown which will maximize the profit you could make for the given Plane and Mission/Arrival combination.
+It will also show you the available goods which the Departure is selling and the Arrival is buying in the Optimum Trades view.
+Quantities will be shown which will maximize the profit you could make for the given Plane and Mission/Arrival combination.
 4. The information near the top (Fuel and Payload) should match the values you'll need to use inside of MSFS.
 ###### NOTE: Some aircraft in the NeoFly database do not match the simulator's values.